tonpanda-lab/ton-telegram-mini-app-template/README.md

 # Ton-Telegram-Mini-App-Template

 This is a template for developing Telegram mini apps on the TON blockchain.
 It is built using ReactJS, Tailwind CSS, and Vite to enable quick development of mini app user interfaces.
+Brought to you by [TonPanda](https://tonpanda.com/).

 ## Features